 USA Softball of Texas is an affiliation of USA Softball, the National Governing Body of softball.
 We are one of 68 associations in the United States.
-USA Softball of Texas is the area of Texas not located in the geographic area of Dallas, Ft.
-Worth, San Antonio, and Houston.
+USA Softball of Texas is the area of Texas not located in the geographic area of Dallas/Ft.
+Worth and Houston.
 These are called "metro" areas and each has its own organization that is responsible for the USA Softball operation in that metro area.

 USA Softball of Texas is divided into Districts and each district has a District Commissioner that has total responsibility for the district assigned to them.
 Each of these District Commissioners may in turn appoint other district personnel such as Deputy District Commissioners, District Youth Commissioners, District Umpire-in-Chiefs, etc, to assist them in administering the USA Softball of Texas programs.